differentprogramming/cx16-Embedded-solid/README.md

 If anyone wants to work on the project too, let me know.
 It's probably in a bit too early a stage for that yet.
 I have to get the vm working and write a preliminary compiler first.

 The repository isn't starting out open to contributions by the public but I could change that.

+There may eventually be a PC language related to this.
+Note my goal for the related language on PCs is to support multiple threads and static compilation in the way that the other scripting languages can not while still having the looser feel of a duck-typed scripting language with textual support for annonymous lists and collections and also functional programming in the sense of Lisp, not Haskel.
+And also to have the efficency and run-time simplicity of a language where at least some of the variables are statically typed.
+And to have an object system that has the run-time efficiency of C++ without the handcuffs of structural subtyping.